YWang0727/UoB-COMSM0110-group-7/README.md

 Our goal with the random generation of rooms, was for every level to look and feel distinctly different.
 The main problems faced here were ensuring that every room has at least one path the player can follow, and that there are no areas where the player or enemies can get stuck.

 Our solution was to use a pseudo-randomly generated approach.
 The board size is set to 1160 by 800 pixels and is divided into a grid of 29 by 20 blocks.
-Each room has a border or 1 block with 6 exits, and the remaining space is then divided into 6 sections, each of 9*9 blocks (see figure x).
+Each room has a border of 1 block with 6 exits, and the remaining space is then divided into 6 sections, each of 9*9 blocks (see figure x).
 The sections are stored in CSV files, and dictate the placement of normal blocks, jump pads and portals.
-We carefully designed a large number of different sections and carried out user testing to ensure that they fit together in any combination without impending on the players movement.
+We carefully designed a large number of different sections and carried out user testing to ensure that they fit together in any combination without obstructing the players movement.

 When each room is generated, 6 sections are chosen at random and used to build the room.
 The logic for this generation is designed in such a way that no room can contain two identical sections.
 Next, we optimise the room, adding in some additional special platforms to make gameplay more dynamic.
 We then scan the room to find suitable locations for elements such as enemies and items.
 These elements are then added to randomly selected locations.